ItaloCarneir0/bankProjectSOLUTIS/README.md

 # Bank Project SOLUTIS
-## Bank app make in a internalizares teste.
+## Bank app maked in a internal test.

 **First screen:** Have 2 Fields to receive credenciais and make simple _API Request_ to get user data